 An example makes this easier to understand

-Let's say you started a new job in July 2023, and become eligible for your employer's health plan in September.
+Let's say you start a new job in July 2024, and become eligible for your employer's health plan in September.
 Your employer offers an HDHP and you enroll in it as a single employee.

 As far as the IRS is concerned, as long as you're HSA-eligible as of December 1, they'll let you make the full-year HSA contribution, but the testing period applies.
 This is called the "last month" rule, because you have to be HSA-eligible as of the first day of the last month of the tax year in order to make the full-year HSA contribution.